stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ## Section 4: Error Messages

-Along the BASIC programming journey, there are always mistakes and the Commodore Plus/4 tries to assist by presenting error messages that are sometimes helpful or bewildering.
+Along the BASIC programming journey, there are always mistakes, and the Commodore Plus/4 tries to assist by presenting error messages that are sometimes helpful or bewildering.
 This section can help clarify those bewildering messages.
 Review this section if you are unsure what an error message is trying to convey.

-There is an interesting function available that could be a whole lot of fun in BASIC if you want to prank someone or create a hacking game:
+There is an interesting function available that could be a lot of fun in BASIC if you want to prank someone or create a hacking game:

 `PRINT ERR$(#)`

 Substitute # for one of the error numbers in column one and the Plus/4 will print that error.
 For example, `PRINT ERR$(26)` prints `CAN'T CONTINUE'.

-If you need help with a disk operating system (DOS) error message, those are listed on page 159→163 and contain their own reserved variables `DS` and `DS$`.
-Unlike `ERR$`, these two variables cannot be assigned but you can use them to display the current status.
+If you need help with a disk operating system (DOS) error message, they listed those on page 159→163 and contain their own reserved variables `DS` and `DS$`.
+Unlike `ERR$`, these two variables cannot be assigned, but you can use them to display the current status.

-## Section 5: Tedmon Commands
+## Section 5: TEDMON Commands

+As a fun name amalgam of the TED chip and an assembly language monitor, they built TEDMON into the Plus/4 and includes an assembler and disassembler.

+Machine language can create complete programs or as adjunct code to speed up BASIC code.
+I am not versed in Commodore computer machine code, or any machine code, but I know someone who is!

+I reached out to Robin, over at [8-Bit Show and Tell](https://www.youtube.com/c/8BitShowAndTell) and asked him if he had time to put together a video on the use of the TEDMON.
+He graciously said, "yes".
+Not familiar with 8-Bit Show and Tell?
+You must live under a YouTube retro-computing rock.

+I once called Robin my 8-Bit guru.
+I've learned more about retro-computers, primarily Commodore, watching Robin, than any other channel.
+His videos share interesting information, tips, tricks, and programming strategies.
+Get your degree in 8-bit computing by watching Robin's channel and get started by watching his TEDMON video below:

+<div style="position:relative;padding-top:56.25%;"><p><iframe src="link" frameborder="0" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></p></div>

+If you want to get started in TEDMON, type `MONITOR`.
+The Plus/4 will immediately enter TEDMON.
+At first, the screen is intimidating, but even if you don't program in assembly code, there are fun things you can do that I'll share in [Section 9: Plus/4 Memory Register Map](#section-9-plus4-memory-register-map).
+When finished, type `X` to return to the BASIC prompt.

 ## Section 6: Screen Display Codes

 The section highlights the Plus/4's built-in character set, PETSCII.
-Additionally an included table lists the value to POKE to screen memory (3072 to 4095).
+Additionally, an included table lists the value to POKE to screen memory (3072 to 4095).
 For example:

 `POKE 3072,1` displays an `A` in the upper-left corner of the screen.
 To display the same character one space to the right type `POKE 3073,1`.
 To display the same character at the beginning of the next line type `POKE 3112,1`.
 Adding 128 to the last value displays the reverse of the character.
 To print lower case characters, use `PRINT CHR$(14)` prior to the POKE command and `PRINT CHR$(142)` to return to upper case.

-The program below prints all the available characters:
+The program below prints all the characters:

 ```realbasic
 10 SCNCLR